frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 > This guide assumes basic familiarity with the Frictionless Framework.
 To learn more, please read the [Introduction](https://framework.frictionlessdata.io/docs/guides/introduction) and [Quick Start](https://framework.frictionlessdata.io/docs/guides/quick-start).

-Transforming data in Frictionless means modifying data and metadata from  state A to state B. For example, it could be a messy Excel file we need to transform to a cleaned CSV file or a folder of data files we want to update and save as a data package.
+Transforming data in Frictionless means modifying data and metadata from state A to state B. For example, it could be transforming a messy Excel file to a cleaned CSV file.
+Or updating a folder of data files to a data package we can publish.

-For the core transform functions Frictionless uses the amazing [PETL](https://petl.readthedocs.io/en/stable/) project under the hood.
+For the core transform functions, Frictionless uses the amazing [PETL](https://petl.readthedocs.io/en/stable/) project under the hood.
 This library provides lazy-loading functionality in running data pipelines.
 On top of it Frictionless adds metadata management and a bridge between already familiar concepts like Package/Resource and PETL's processors.

 Frictionless supports a few different kinds of data and metadata transformations:
 - resource and package transformations